hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 ### Terraform Block

-The `terraform {}` block contains Terraform settings, including the required providers Terraform will use to provision your infrastructure.
+The `terraform {}` block contains Terraform settings, including the providers needed to provision your infrastructure.
 For each provider, the `source` attribute defines an optional hostname, a namespace, and the provider type.
 Terraform installs providers from the [Terraform Registry](https://registry.terraform.io/) by default.
 In this example